 If you’ve partnered with a translation company before, you’ve probably heard of Translation Memory (TM).
 Maybe you’ve even benefited from it.
 But have you ever wondered how it actually works?

 First, let’s have a crash course on what TM is.
 When you have more than one translation project (which, let’s face it, most companies do), it’s a huge waste of time and money to translate the same words and phrases over and over again.
 TM helps take away that burden.

-This computer-assisted translation (CAT) tool stores all your previously translated content in a database, so that human translators can use it for updates and future translation projects.
+For example, you probably use consistent terminology within your marketing content or repeated sentences and phrases on your web pages.
+This computer-assisted translation (CAT) tool stores all that previously translated content in a database, so that human translators can use it for updates and future translation projects.
 Over time, this can reduce the cost of translation, improve quality and ensure consistency.

 TM’s effectiveness depends on the quality of the matches it makes between its database of stored phrasing and the new content you’re translating.